 This assessment evaluates contaminants that may enter the water drawn directly from the well.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
 The water withdrawn from the well is currently disinfected prior to distribution.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
-There was a peak nitrate level of 1.92 mg/l in 2001.
-The MCL for nitrate is 10mg/l.
-Nitrates occur generally from fertilizer and are found in sewage and wastes from human and/or farm animals.
-Elevated levels of sodium were reported throughout the 1990s to present.
-Trihalomethanes, secondary products related to chlorination, were recorded in 1991 and 1992.
+Elevated sodium levels have been routinely reported.
+Trihalomethanes, byproducts related to chlorination, were reported in 1997.